rishabhbhattarai/rishabhbhattarai.github.io/README.md

-# Rishabh Bhattarai - Data Analytics Portfolio
+# Rishabh Bhattarai - Data Portfolio

 ## 🌟 About This Portfolio